mojaloop/mini-loop/README.md

   - demonstrations: an excellent platform for a range of Mojaloop demonstrations.
 This is due to the cost-effect and light-weight yet realistic (e.g. uses kubernetes) nature of the Mojaloop deployment
   - simplicity: anyone can read the simple bash scripts and understand how kubernetes is being installed and Mojaloop is being configured and deployed
 - the mini-loop scripts output messages to help guide your deployment , please pay attention to these messages
-- .log and .err files are written to /tmp
+- .log and .err files are written to /tmp by default (but this is configurable)
 - each of the scripts has a -h flag to show parameters and give examples of how to use and customise
 - The the scripts are intended to provide a starting point, for further customisation.
 For instance it should be easy for the user to add extra nodes to the kubernetes cluster or as mentioned above to modify the mojaloop configuration etc.
-- please note that the installation adds the /etc/hosts entries for the endpoints configured in the $ETC_DIR/miniloop_values.yaml file if you use different values you will likely have to adjust the /etc/hosts endpoints
+- please note that the installation adds the /etc/hosts entries for the endpoints configured in the $ETC_DIR/miniloop_values.yaml file if you use different values you will likely have to adjust the /etc/hosts endpoints and if you configure a domain name then /etc/hosts entries are not needed instead you need your domain name to resolve.
 - the mini-loop/install/mini-loop/util directory contains a few scripts and debugging tools that I find useful , I am not really maintaining these but you might find some of them handy as I do.
-- mini-loop v4.1 clones the  14.1.0 release of the Mojaloop helm charts to $HOME and then modifies the charts and values to facilitate deployment to kubernetes 1.24+ , the scripts then package and deploy these locally modified charts.
-These local modifications by mini-loop scripts of the Mojaloop charts, is a short-term utility as the Mojaloop charts are currently being updated to deploy to the latest kubernetes releases and are expected to deploy to **current** releases when Mojaloop release 15 is available.
+- mini-loop v5.0 clones the 15.0.0 release of the Mojaloop helm charts to $HOME and then modifies the charts and values to facilitate deployment to kubernetes 1.25+ , the scripts then package and deploy these locally modified charts.
+These local modifications are now negligable given the updates ion Mojaloop v15.0.0 , specifically the separation of the backend services to a seperate helm chart.

 ## known issues
-1. mini-loop v4.1 deployment of Mojaloop has only been tested properly with ubuntu 20 and 22
+1. mini-loop v5.0 deployment of Mojaloop has only been tested properly with ubuntu 20 and 22
 2. Not contradicting point 1. above BUT the k3s option should(?) work on linux distros other than Ubuntu.
 It has been tested on fedora36 where there are some unresolved issues around open files.
 [Note if you try mini-loop k3s on Linux other than Ubuntu please let me know (tdaly61@gmail.com) ]
+3. The format of the logfiles is a bit of a mess at the moment, it is intended to tidy these up so that mini-loop scripts can be used very (cost) effectively in CI/CD pipelines across multiple configurations of Mojaloop and its environment such as kubernetes releases etc.
+4. the  -d option allows the user to configure the DNS domain name for their Mojaloop services.
+It is not as fully tested as other mini-loop features and I need to add some documentation on how to use and critically test this (note this is important for Mifos integration )
+5. if we deploy with -o and then come and redeploy without -f or -o then thirdparty and bulk will again be deployed and this might not be intended
+6. there appear to be minor but annoying issues with Mojaloop v15.0.0 where helm test fails and some TTK tests also fail, I expect these to be promptly fixed (see https://github.com/mojaloop/helm/issues)

+## Noteble changes in mini-loop v5.0
+1. updated to deploy Mojaloop v15.0.0 including deploying the now standard Mojaloop example backend services chart which deploys MySQL, Mongo, Kafka etc
+2. simplified the directory structure and the names of the scripts installing and configuring both kubernetes (k8s-install.sh) and Mojaloop (mojaloop-install.sh)
+3. added the mini-loop-simple-install.sh script to further simplify access to Mojaloop !
+4. added the -o option to allowed the deployment and configuration of 3PPI and Bulk Mojaloop charts
+5. added a statics section for the deployment, reporting memory usage, deployment times and a few other basic stats.
+6. updated the utils/test/miniloop-test.sh script to run mini-loop in a "loop".
+This is the start of CI/CD tools that are aimed at reducing cloud costs for Mojaloop operators and developers.
+7. added memory and dick checks to make sure that there is enough memory and disk available for Mojaloop it is currently set at 8GB Ram , this is a case of trying to "fail fast" , the alternative is confusion

 ## Notable changes in mini-loop v4.1
 - dropped support for out of date kubernetes versions. mini-loop version 4.1 only allows use of kubernetes 1.24